zedatgithub/docs/launch.md

 * No Pre-sale
 * No Pre-mine\*
 * Locked Liquidity
-* All contracts will be deployed with liquidity simultaneously on all chains - Binance Smart Chain \(BSC\), Polygon and Fantom - at block [\#6920000](https://testnet.bscscan.com/block/countdown/6922000) \(BSC\) so that community/auditors will have enough time to review the smart contracts and, in case any **High Severity Issues** are to be found, these will be fixed, the new smart contracts will be deployed, and [Bug Bounty](security/bug-bounty.md) rewards will be given.
+* All contracts will be deployed with liquidity simultaneously on all chains - Binance Smart Chain \(BSC\), Heco, Polygon and Fantom - at block [\#6920000](https://testnet.bscscan.com/block/countdown/6922000) \(BSC\) so that community/auditors will have enough time to review the smart contracts and, in case any **High Severity Issues** are to be found, these will be fixed, the new smart contracts will be deployed, and [Bug Bounty](security/bug-bounty.md) rewards will be given.
 * TKENA trading will start at block [\#6922000](https://testnet.bscscan.com/block/countdown/6922000) - 1 week after initial contracts deployment
 * Farming will start at block [\#6924000](https://testnet.bscscan.com/block/countdown/6922000) - 2 weeks after initial contracts deployment
 * [IFO](features/tkenb-ifo.md) for TKENB will start at block [\#6924000](https://testnet.bscscan.com/block/countdown/6922000) - 3 weeks after initial contracts deployment
 * Emission Rates:
   * 1 TKENA/block on Binance Smart Chain
+  * 1 TKENA/block on Heco
   * 0.6 TKENA/block on Polygon
   * 0.3 TKENA/block on Fantom

 {% hint style="success" %}
 Binance Smart Chain \(BSC\)
 \* the developer will mine 20,000 TKENA for [locked liquidity](features/locked-liquidity.md) which will be distributed as follows:

 * **TKENA-BUSD**: 5,000 TKENA - 1,000 BUSD